jennylynnramz/D3-challenge/README.md

 ![Preview](https://raw.githubusercontent.com/jennylynnramz/jennylynnramz.github.io/master/Photos/Health-Risk-dashboard.png)

 ## Description
-* This project explored correlation between health risks, age, and income.
+* This project explores correlation between health risks, age, and income.
 * This project creates an animated and interactive scatter plot using Javascript/D3 to [represent CSV data](https://github.com/jennylynnramz/health_risk_dashboard/blob/master/assets/data/data.csv).
 * The plot changes based on the demographics selected on the X and Y status.
 * More information is available when hovering above each individual circle.